ccrsxx/tsundere-php/README.md

    notepad ~\scoop\apps\php\current\cli\php.ini
    ```

-1. Create CI 4 template with composer
+1. Create CI 4 template with composer and CD to it

    ```powershell
    composer create-project codeigniter4/appstarter project-root cd project root
    ```

-1. Uncomment `CI_ENVIRONMENT` and change it to `development`
+1. Uncomment `CI_ENVIRONMENT` on the `.env` and change it to `development`

 1. Serve the CI